-The Audit Committee has adopted a Charter, the text of which is set out in Appendix "A" attached.
+The Audit Committee has adopted a Charter, the text of which can be viewed on the Company's website at www.ConquestResources.com.

 Composition of the Audit Committee

 The Audit Committee to the date of this Circular is composed of Peter Palframan (Chair), Terence McKillen and Jamie Levy.
 The Board of Directors has determined that the Committee members have the appropriate level of financial understanding and industry specific knowledge to be able to perform the duties of the position.
 Furthermore, the Board has determined that each member of the Audit Committee is financially literate as defined in NI 52-110 and is independent.